google/data-layer-helper/README.md

   dataLayer.push(arguments);
 }
 ```
-Next, use the register processor function.
+Next, use the `registerProcessor` function.
 ```js
 helper.registerProcessor('add', function(number1, number2) {
   // The return value will be merged into the model.